 Accepted applicants are required to pay a $1,000 non-refundable deposit within two weeks to hold their position.
 A second non-refundable deposit of $500 is due before March 1st in order to continue to hold the position.
 Applicants receiving an admission offer after March 1st will be required to submit the entire non-refundable deposit of $1,500 to hold their position.
 The non-refundable deposit will be applied towards tuition.

 More details on the requirements are listed below and on the frequently asked questions (FAQ) page.*Deposit, tuition, and fees subject to change without notice.

 Admission to the Lake Erie College PA Program is very competitive.
 Students must have completed all of the following requirements prior to matriculation to the program.
 These are the minimum requirements; however, given the competitiveness of the program, students are encouraged to complete courses and experiences above these requirements.
 Meeting minimum admission requirements for the program guarantees neither an interview nor admission to the program.

 All students must have received a minimum of a baccalaureate degree from a regionally accredited college or university in the United States with a 3.0 GPA or better on a 4.0 scale.
 All GPA calculations are done by CASPA.

 Academic Standards and Prerequisite Coursework

 LAKE ERIE COLLEGE COURSES HAVE BEEN LISTED NEXT TO EACH PREREQUISITE IN THE BOX BELOW.
-CANDIDATES CAN REFERENCE THESE COURSES WITH THE TO IDENTIFY AN EQUIVALENT COURSE AT OTHER REGIONALLY ACCREDITED COLLEGES/UNIVERSITIES.
+CANDIDATES CAN REFERENCE THESE COURSES WITH THE TRANSFER EVALUATION SYSTEM TO IDENTIFY AN EQUIVALENT COURSE AT OTHER REGIONALLY ACCREDITED COLLEGES/UNIVERSITIES.